gecio/gecio.github.io/docs/_imke/addons/index.en.md

 has_children: true
 ---

-Inside of iMKE you can run a list of curated applications applications as addons.
+Inside of iMKE you can run a list of curated applications as addons.
 In this section we show how to install and work with those addons on the iMKE platform.

 **Learn more**
 * [Launch an application in Kubernetes](/imke/k8sapplications/runningapplications/)